-Grab some pencils and a list of items for each child to find (draw little pictures or words).
-In the city, your list might include a bus, a policeman, and a skyscraper; in the country, it might include a pond, a silo, and a cow.
-The first person to find all the items on his list wins.
-For a team competition, divide into two teams.
-Each team has to work together to find the items on the list.
-Don’t forget to include special landmarks!
+Grab some pencils and a list of items for each child to find such as a bus, a policeman, a skyscraper, a pond, a silo, and a cow.
+The first person to find all the items on their list wins.

 Odd or Even

-- Give each child a blank sheet of paper and a pencil, or something to mark with.
+- Give your child a blank sheet of paper and a pencil.

 - Have one child look for plates that end in an odd number, and the other look for an even number.

 - A dash should be marked for each car they find with an odd or even number.

 - At the end of the time limit, have the children add up their marks.

 Why not listen to an audiobook?
 They will keep your children entertained and encourage them to use their imagination as they ‘see’ the story in their heads.

 Pull a question card and start answering!
 Your children will build on their communication skills, vocabulary, and may learn something new!
 Click to buy online.